nelmio/alice/doc/relations-handling.md

 ```

 Another, which is more interesting, is to define a reference with a wildcard,
-and also tell Alice how many object you want:
+and also tell Alice how many objects you want:

 ```yaml
 Nelmio\Entity\User: